-The term "homeless children and youth" refers to individuals who lack a fixed, regular and adequate 19 | P a g e
+The term "homeless children and youth" refers to individuals who lack a fixed, regular and adequate nighttime residence.
+Under the law, a child may qualify as homeless if he or she is:

 - Living in an emergency shelter, domestic violence shelter, or transitional housing.
 Examples in Missoula might include: Carole Graham, Mountain Home Montana, YWCA Gateway Program, YWCA Pathways Shelter, Family Promise, Missoula Youth Homes, etc.;Living in a motel, hotel, trailer park, or campground due to economic hardship; Abandoned in a hospital; Awaiting foster care placement; Living in a car, park, public place, bus or train station, abandoned building, or other structure not meant for housing; Doubled-up with relatives or friends due to a loss of housing, economic hardship, or a similar reason; - NOT living with a parent or legal guardian; is an unaccompanied youth living in a situation that meets one of the definitions listed above or due to extreme conflict, unsafe or unsupportive living conditions.